cloudflare/workers-docs/build-an-application/index.md

 ## Configure your Project

-Before we can deploy our Worker to production, we need to fill in a few fields inside of `wrangler.toml`.
+Before you can deploy our Worker to production, you need to fill in a few fields inside of `wrangler.toml`.
 This file will contain the information Wrangler needs to connect to the Cloudflare Workers API, and deploy your code.

 Earlier in the quick start guide, we logged into the Cloudflare Dashboard UI to get your **Account ID** and **Zone ID**.
 In `wrangler.toml`, fill in the corresponding `account_id` and `zone_id` with the values found in your dashboard.
 The **name** field in this config file should have a default value already filled in – feel free to change it, if you'd like.

-Last but not least, we need to set a **route** for your Worker: where your Worker will be hosted, and accessible by your users.
+Last but not least, you need to set a **route** for your Worker: where your Worker will be hosted, and accessible by your users.
 The route field here is a _pattern_: if we chose the route `wasm-worker.signalnerve.com`, the Worker would _only_ run on that exact subdomain, at the _root_ path.
-If we changed the route to `wasm-worker.signalnerve.com/*` (using the `*` or _wildcard_ symbol), the Worker would then run on any path on that subdomain, for instance, `wasm-worker.signalnerve.com/test`, or even `wasm-worker.signalnerve.com/test/123`.
+If you changed the route to `wasm-worker.signalnerve.com/*` (using the `*` or _wildcard_ symbol), the Worker would then run on any path on that subdomain, for instance, `wasm-worker.signalnerve.com/test`, or even `wasm-worker.signalnerve.com/test/123`.

 When thinking about routes, you should consider the URLs that you want your Worker to run on – for instance, if you have a full application, you probably want to choose something like `wasm-worker.signalnerve.com/*`, or if you just want to deploy a single function to an existing site, you should pick a more specific route, like `wasm-worker.signalnerve.com/function`.
-In our case, we'll stick with the _wildcard_ route: `wasm-worker.signalnerve.com/*`.
+For this application, we'll use the _wildcard_ route: `wasm-worker.signalnerve.com/*`.

 ## Publish your Project

-With our project configured, it's time to publish our Worker!
-Wrangler has a built-in command for uploading your Worker script, generating the route that corresponds to your `wrangler.toml` file, and wiring them together.
+With your project configured, it's time to publish your application!
+Wrangler has a built-in command for uploading your script, generating the route that corresponds to your `wrangler.toml` file, and wiring them together.
 If that sounds complicated, don't worry – we've made it really easy:

 ```
 wrangler publish